VR-25/acc/README.md

 - capacity_sync and cooldown cycle improvements
 - Changes made by `apply_on_boot()` and `apply_on_plug()` are reverted automatically when appropriate
 - config.txt contains a comprehensive help text as well
-- Dedicated current control commmands
+- Dedicated current control conmands
 - Custom configuration for specific devices (`acc/oem-custom.sh`)
 - Enhanced commmand list and examples (`acc -h`)
 - Extended device support (ASUS, MediaTek, Pixel 4/XL, Razer, 1+7 and more)